leafac/collections-deep-equal/README.md

 The advantages of **Collections Deep Equal** over these libraries are:

 1. You don’t have to buy into completely new data structures like Immutable.js’s Records.
-These other data structures may have different APIs and therefore a bit of a learning curve; they may be more difficult to inspect in debuggers; they may not work well with other libraries, forcing you to convert back and forth; and they may annoying to use in TypeScript.
+These other data structures may have different APIs and therefore have a bit of a learning curve; they may be more difficult to inspect in debuggers; they may not work well with other libraries, forcing you to convert back and forth; and they may annoying to use in TypeScript.

 2. The notion of equality is determined by the data structures, not by the elements.
 In most of these libraries, elements are forced to implement `equals()` and `hash()`, which makes sense in a object-oriented style, but not in a functional style.